 IBM Spectrum LSF is a batch scheduler that allows users to run their jobs on Livermore Computing’s (LC) Sierra (CORAL) high performance computing (HPC) clusters.
-IBM Cluster System Manager (CSM) is the resource manager for the Sierra systems.
+IBM Cluster System Management (CSM) is the resource manager for the Sierra systems.

 The Batch Scheduler and Resource Manager

 The batch scheduler and resource manager work together to run jobs on an HPC cluster.
 The batch scheduler, sometimes called a workload manager, is responsible for finding and allocating the resources that fulfill the job’s request at the soonest available time.
 When a job is scheduled to run, the scheduler instructs the resource manager to launch the application(s) across the job's allocated resources.
 This is also known as “running the job”.